Audio-Project-Workgroup/granular_synth/README.md

 ## Issues

-* vst3 installation must be done manually on windows and some versions of macos
+* vst3 automatic installation doesn't work anymore
 * must put onnxruntime dlls everywhere on windows.
 We don't want to make users do that, so we should put a dll with a custom name (to not conflict with the default) in System32.
 * should automatically detect if we need to build a miniaudio library, and not need to comment and uncomment crap
+* should condense builds into a single script, with optional arguments